Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Integration of the Expected Future across Electrical Energy Domains

-\textbf{Is load forecasting in railway traction networks a regression or forecasting problem?} Our hypothesis suggests that forecasting in scenarios where rich future contextual information is available can be effectively approached through two primary methods: historical data analysis and regression techniques that integrate anticipated future contexts.
-To further examine the impact of contextual information, we have conducted several ablation studies on the STF, the top-performing transformer model in our previous experiments (as shown in Table \ref{tab:ablations}).
-In our initial ablation study, we demonstrate that significant improvements in forecasting accuracy can be achieved by incorporating both past time series data (w/o Enc TS) and contextual information.
-Specifically, adding Future Contextual Information (FCI) to the decoder results in a \textbf{26.6 \%} reduction in mean MAE on Test-Large, while integrating past time series data into the encoder leads to a \textbf{29.0 \%} reduction.
-Interestingly, the addition of past contextual information alone yields only a minor improvement of \textbf{3.2 \%} in mean MAE.
+\textbf{Is load forecasting a regression or forecasting problem?} Our hypothesis suggests that forecasting in scenarios where rich future contextual information is available can be effectively approached through two primary methods: historical data analysis and regression techniques that integrate anticipated future contexts \cite{nabaviDeepLearningEnergy2021}.
+To further examine the impact of contextual information, we have conducted several ablation studies on the railway grid forecasting case study on the STF, the top-performing contextually enhanced transformer model in our previous experiments (supplementary Table \ref{tab:ablations_railway}).
+In our ablation study on the \textit{Railway} dataset, we examine the impact of incorporating future contextual information, distinct from merely integrating weather forecasts, on forecasting accuracy.
+The results reveal that significant improvements in forecasting accuracy can be achieved by incorporating both: past time series data (w/o Enc Load) and contextual information.
+Specifically, adding Future Contextual Information (FCI) to the decoder results in a \textbf{26.6 \%} reduction in mean NMAE, while integrating past time series data into the encoder leads to a \textbf{29.1 \%} reduction.
+Interestingly, the addition of past contextual information alone yields only a minor improvement of \textbf{3.1 \%} in mean NMAE.
 This suggests that much of of the value of contextual information may already be captured within the past time series itself.
 These findings highlight the dual nature of the load forecasting problem, presenting challenges typical of both regression and forecasting tasks.
-In our ablation study, further analysis of the relevance of past contextual information reveal that transformer models do not benefit from longer contextual inputs on the \textit{Railway} dataset.
-Increasing the context length from one day to eight days (\(w=192\)), thereby providing the relationships from the previous day and the target load profile for the previous week as input to the model, surprisingly degrades forecasting performance by \textbf{33.1 \%}.
-In contrast, multi-step linear models TiDE and DLinear require a considerably longer context sequence of one month (\(w=672\)) for effective forecasting, as shown in Table \ref{tab:ablations}.
+In an ablation study assessing the duration of past contextual information on the railway dataset, we observe that transformer models do not experience performance improvements when provided with longer contextual inputs on the \textit{Railway} dataset.
+Increasing the context length from one day to eight days (\(w=192\)), thereby providing the relationships from the previous day and the target load profile for the previous week as input to the model, surprisingly degrades forecasting performance by \textbf{24.8\%}.
+In contrast, multi-step linear models TiDE and DLinear require a considerably longer context sequence of one month (\(w=672\)) for effective forecasting, as shown in the supplementary Table \ref{tab:ablations_railway}.
 This underscores the dependency of linear models on past trends and periodicity.
-However, the performance of these models still lags behind that of transformers, highlighting the critical need for efficient integration of FCI.
+However, the performance of these models still lags behind that of contextually enhanced transformers, highlighting the critical need for efficient integration of FCI.